Sambhav-3010/Netflix-Clone/README.md

 # Netflix-Clone
- Netflix clone made using HTML and CSS
+ This project is a simple design of Netflix's homepage.
+There is an asset folder which contains all the necessary images and videos.
+The project is made using HTML and CSS.